Workers at Boston's Museum of Fine Arts to strike for a day – KION546

 Workers at Boston’s Museum of Fine Arts to strike for a day

 BOSTON (AP) — Members of the union that represents about 200 workers at Boston’s Museum of Fine Arts have voted to hold a one-day strike next week over stalled contract negotiations with management.
 Union officials tell The Boston Globe that more than 96% of the union voted to picket outside the museum Wednesday.
 The union represents public-facing staff, library workers, educators, curators, conservators, and administrative and professional workers.
 A member of the union’s bargaining team says workers are concerned about pay, safety, workplace diversity, requiring union membership and job growth.
-It wasn’t clear what the strike would mean for visitors.
-The museum did not immediately comment.
+The museum says it remains committed to bargaining in good faith and will remain open during the one-day strike.